Try It Yourself

 HTTP Response

-The second yellow block shows you the HTTP response after a succesfull request.
-Here you'll recognise the same structure as in the request.
-Instead of a request-line you find a status-line with a status code (200 OK means Succes).
-Filled with data it could look like this:
+The second yellow block shows you the HTTP response after a successful request.
+You'll see the same structure as in the request.
+Instead of a request line you will find a status line with a status code (200 OK means Success).
+Filled with data it might look like this:

 HTTP/1.1 200 OK